This installment in the life and times of Seusea follows on from here, although reading that is not necessary.

 Now she was crawling through the dark, on her way to see a much different man, a man she knew had far gentler tastes.
 She was thinking of Thenson Trowheald when she came to the next left turn, and noted a faint glimmer off to the right.
 Crouching on her haunches, she waited for her eyes to adjust better.
 The light was coming from under a door as she saw, and she crept forward, her curiosity too much for her sense of caution.
 She felt for a handle and found one, and with expert hands, she unlatched the door without a sound.
 It swung open silently and she opened it a crack.
 There didn’t seem to be anyone inside, but “seem” was never good enough for someone in Seusea’s profession.
 Opening the door further, she saw that the light was coming from a single tall white candle, sitting on an altar or dais of some kind, and not enough to light the room brightly.

 The statue itself was a work of art; burnished black stone and it was altogether lifelike and properly proportioned.
 Seusea marvelled at it, musing over who she depicted.
-It was not one of the Coiga of Fenstre, the pantheon of gods Societors worshipped.
-There were only two females among the Coiga and neither were this statue.
-Mniops, the goddess of the hearth and childbirth, was always shown as a short, matronly woman holding a placenta.
+It was not one of the Coterie of Myre, the pantheon of gods Societors worshipped.
+There were only two females among the Coterie and neither were this statue.
+The symbol of Tutanai, the goddess of the hearth and childbirth, was a placenta.
 The goddess of luck was Irtys and her symbol was a circle evenly divided into black and white.
-She was never represented as a woman in any graven image, icon, picture or statue.
+Neither goddess was ever represented as a woman in any graven image, icon, picture or statue.

 Her thoughts were disturbed by a noise from behind the far door.
 Quickly, she scooted to the door she’d come in and closed it softly after her.
 Just in time, as she heard a bevy of voices, male and female, as the far door opened.
 Seusea’s heart stopped when purposeful footsteps grew louder.
 As quietly as her skills allowed, she retreated down the left hand passage and threw herself flat to the ground, her heart thumping against the cold stone of the floor.